zgsrc/ibjs/README.md

 The SDK uses the [native javascript API](https://github.com/pilwon/node-ib) to manage a TCP socket connection from Node.js to an IB Gateway or TWS instance.

-## Setup

-1. Login to the [IB Gateway](http://interactivebrokers.github.io) or [IB TWS (Trader Workstation)](https://www.interactivebrokers.com/en/index.php?f=674&ns=T) software.
-    * The API and SDK expect to connect to an authenticated user session.
-    * The IB software must be configured to accept API connections.
-    * The SDK connects over `tcp://localhost:4001` by default.
-    * Use [ib-controller](https://github.com/ib-controller/ib-controller/releases) to automate UI interaction if so desired.
-2. Make sure sure things work by running the terminal interface from the SDK directory.
-Any issues encountered during startup will be reported and the terminal will exit.

-        $ cd ib-sdk
-        $ npm start [port]

-3. If the SDK can establish a working connection and load the object model, the terminal will start successfully.

-        SDK entry point is "session".
-        Load securities with the $("AAPL stock") function.
-        Loaded securities are directly addressable (like AAPL.quote).
-        A list of loaded securities is stored in "symbols".
-        Type .exit to quit.

-        >

 ## Programming

 Each session is associated with one or more accounts.
 The most common case is access to a single [account](./examples/account.js).
 Other use cases can benefit from the lightweight [account summary](./examples/summary.js) model.